 2. Medium Pumpkins

-The medium sized pumpkins weigh anywhere from eight to fifteen pounds.
-They can be used for baking, decorating, or making jack o’lanterns.
+Medium-sized pumpkins weigh anywhere from 8-15 pounds.
+They can be used for baking, decorating, or making jack o’ lanterns.
 The most popular varieties of this size are:

 - Autumn Gold: 100 days to maturity